Ingrid Salamanca munches on leaves growing from a lime tree inside a lush botanical garden.

 Last October, the MCI began working with Little River to restore the garden’s facade.
 The space had been impacted throughout the years from lack of use, poor soil conditions and pests in the area.

-“It was ok, but there were a lot of things to be improved,” said Muirel Olivares, co-partner of Little River.
+“It was okay, but there were a lot of things to be improved,” said Muirel Olivares, co-partner of Little River.

 Little River worked on the space by taming plant overgrowth and replacing plants impacted by the damage.
 They’ve since added ten new species of edible plants like red veined sorrel and tatsoi, as well as creating circular paths around the plants so that students won’t step on them.